 Rubidoux High School is a closed campus.
 Students must have an off-campus pass to leave the campus for lunch.
 Only 11th and 12th grade students will be allowed to obtain an off campus lunch pass.
-Visit the Student Accountability office for more information.
-Freshmen and sophomores are not eligible for off-campus privileges.
+Visit the Student Accountability office for more information. .
 Eligibility will be evaluated every 6 weeks.
-The criteria are as follows: